unframed/SQLAbstract.php/README.md

 Synopsis
 ---
 SQLAbstract is meant to safely query a single existing SQL database, eventually with prefixed table names.
-It provides methods to: execute arbitrary statements, select and count rows in views and tables; as well methods to insert, replace, update and delete rows in tables.

-### Create

 So, let's assume a legacy 'task' table.

 ~~~sql
 CREATE TABLE IF NOT EXISTS `prefix_task` (
     `task_id` INTEGER AUTOINCREMENT PRIMARY KEY,
     `task_name` VARCHAR(255) NOT NULL,